 We also recommend prior to starting your business in Martinsville that you review our Business Licensing and Permitting page.

-We have grouped funding resources for you into six areas:
+We have grouped funding resources for you into five areas:

 - Local Incentives